open-life-science/internships/index.md

 OLS is a mentoring & training program for Open Science ambassadors.
 You can read more about the OLS community on the [OLS Website](https://openlifesci.org/)

-For GSoC, OLS functions as an umbrella organisation for community members who have open source code projects.
+For Google Summer of Code (GSoC), OLS functions as an umbrella organisation for community members who have open source code projects.

 ## Get started